-Staff requests that the Planning Commission
+Staff requests that the Planning Commission:

-- 1. Affirm Staff's environmental determination; and - 2.
-Recommend that the City Council approve the proposed Planning Code Amendment and Zoning Map amendments related to Secondary Units, now referred to as Accessory Dwelling Units.
+- 1. Affirm staff's environmental determination; and - Recommend that the City Council approve the proposed Planning Code amendments, including a preferred option for regulating ADUs in the S-9 Zone, and Zoning Map amendments related to Accessory Dwelling Units.